 Default Configuration Details

 Each hosting machine must have at least one administrator known to Tstaff.
-This way, Tstaff knows who to contact should there be some issue with the machine.
+This way, there is someone to contact in case of issues.
 By default, only administrators are allowed to log into the machine.
 Each administrator will have a home directory created for them on the virtual machine NFS share.
 If you want to add additional adminstrators please email email@example.com with the user/s Brown University usernames.

 After they have been added to this group, they will automatically be permitted to use kerberized ssh to log in.
 By default, this new user will not have a home directory and will get a warning when they log in.
 This is not a problem, we leave it up to the administrator to create a home directory.

-All registered administrators should be able to ssh into the machine using their AD credentials.
+All registered administrators should be able to ssh into the machine using their Brown University username.
 You can optionally add an ssh keypair at a later time, should you wish to authenticate using this mechanism as well.

 Virtual Machine Management